Hanging Tomato Planters

 Upside Down Tomatoes with Hanging Tomato Planters

-Growing tomatoes and other vegetables using upside down planters is one of the popular ways to garden, especially if you have limited space in your growing area.
+Growing tomatoes and other vegetables using upside down planters is still one of the ways to garden, especially if you have limited space in your growing area.
 The first time we tried the Topsy Turvey Upside Down planter we had great results just outside our back door.
 Beautiful green vines with medium sized tomatoes that tasted very good!

 There are options you can try for hanging planters, and of course, advantages and disadvantages to growing tomatoes upside down or in hanging planters.
 Some "hanging" tomato planters even have their feet firmly on the ground!